-Pick up your badge and join the LEGO® City Mountain Police officers as they stop a Wild River Escape!
-This popular kids toy features a police speedboat with big outboard engine and bubble lights, a raft with big pontoons, a paddle and space for an opening box.
+Pick up your badge and help stop the LEGO® City 60176 Wild River Escape!
+This police boat toy building kit for 5-12 year olds features a police speedboat with big outboard engine and bubble lights, a raft with big pontoons, a paddle and space for an opening box.
 Includes 2 minifigures and a skunk figure.

-Includes 2 minifigures: a police officer and a crook, plus a skunk figure.
+Includes 2 LEGO® City minifigures: a police officer and a crook, plus a skunk figure.

 Features a police speedboat with big outboard engine and bubble lights, plus a raft with big pontoons, paddle and an opening box.